sparkfabrik/company-playbook/content/recipes/Drupal-8-development-workflow.md

 ## Prerequisite

-* when you start working, commit your local changes and merge the integration branch (git commit -m '..' . && git pull)
+When you start working, commit your local changes and merge the integration branch (git commit -m '..' . && git pull)

 ## In pills